-Title: Managing your personal development in the workplace Unit Number: Y/650/0906 650/0906 Learning outcom s ment criteria Irner can: 1 Define your a objectives for undertaking 1.1 Analyse, determine and record personal aims and objectives to meet work requirements. personal dev elopment.
+Title: Managing your personal development in the workplace Unit Number: Y/650/0906

+., 333, 333 Learning outcomes The learner will be able to: Assessment criteria The learner can: Define your aims and objectives for undertaking 1.1 Analyse, determine and record personal aims and objectives to meet work requirements. personal development.
 1.2 Explain how to define your aims and objectives based on the following for undertaking development: preparation for new assignment intellectual challenge continued professional development (CPD) professional competence compliance with employer professional body membership requirements promotion and role change awareness of personal strengths and areas of focus 1.3 Give reasons why to need to define aims and objectives.
-2 Contact source and guidance recognised st you to manage personal deve andards for ge your objectives.
-2.1 Access at least three of the following sources of sup and guidance to identify recognised standards to manage your personal development: - national organisations - industry organisations and associations - professional institutions - further education organisations - training providers - in-house resources - line manager - colleagues - trade periodicals and journals - social media - online resources - certification bodies
+2 Contact sources of support and guidance to identify recognised standards for you to manage your personal development.
+2.1 Access at least three of the following sources of support and guidance to identify recognised standards to manage your personal development: national organisations industry organisations and associations professional institutions further education organisations training providers in-house resources line manager colleagues trade periodicals and journals social media online resources certification bodies

 Learning outcomes Assessment criteria The learner will be able to: The learner can: 2.2 Explain how to access the following sources of support and guidance to identify recognised standards: national organisations industry organisations and associations professional institutions further education organisations training providers in-house resources line manager colleagues trade periodicals and journals social media online resources certification bodies.
-2.3 Give reasons why you need to access the following recognised standards for you to undertake personal development: job descriptions professional institution requirements national occupational standards 3 Analyse the current level of your knowledge and performance. industry recognised standards.
+2.3 Give reasons why you need to access the following recognised standards for you to undertake personal development: job descriptions professional institution requirements national occupational standards industry recognised standards.
+3 Analyse the current level of your knowledge and performance.
 3.1 Examine the current level of your knowledge and work performance and compare against selected and recognised standards.
 3.2 Describe how to analyse current personal levels of knowledge and performance against the following selected and recognised standards: job descriptions professional institution requirements national occupational standards industry recognised standards.
 3.3 Explain how to develop a profile of your personal development needs based on the following: maintenance of existing competence improvements to existing skills improvements to existing knowledge development of new skills and knowledge commitment to professional excellence.
 3.4 Give reasons why you need a profile of your personal development needs.